 When building a website, it’s good to prepare a list of elements that are going to be re-used.
 Based on the list, you can create a Global Section or Widget.
 The benefit of using these global elements is that if you want to edit the content or styling, you can do it once, and it will be updated in all the places.

-Global Sections can be a huge time saver for instances like creating a section with Pricing Table and other details.
+Global Sections can be a huge time saver for instances like creating a section with a Pricing Table and other details.
 You can create a global section and use it in multiple places.

 9. Review and Publish